Neal Trotman: Oldham Athletic

 Born in Levenshulme, Manchester, England, Trotman started his football career at Burnley and progressed through the club's youth system.
 He captained the club's youth side to reach the Alliance Cup final but lost.
 However, the following year, he was released by Burnley at the age of 18 and was soon picked up by Oldham Athletic.

 After spending two months on the substitute bench in the first team, Trotman made his professional debut (and Oldham), coming on as a substitute for Stefan Stam in the second half, in a 2–1 win over Cheltenham Town on 4 November 2006.
 In his second appearance for the side, he scored his first goal for the club in an FA Cup tie against Kettering Town, in a 4–3 win.
 With his chances limited, he was sent out on loan to Halifax Town for the remainder of the 2006–07 season.
 By the time he joined Halifax Town on loan, Trotman made two appearances for the side and signed a new deal, keeping him until the end of the season.

 Trotman made his Halifax Town debut on 23 January 2007 against York City, starting the whole game, in a 1–1 draw.
 He then scored three goals in three matches between 17 February 2007 and 24 February 2007, scoring against Stafford Rangers, Weymouth and Kidderminster Harriers.
 Trotman became a first team regular for Halifax Town until he suffered a hamstring injury that kept him out for six weeks.
-It wasn't until on 7 April 2007 when he made his return from injury, starting the whole game, in a 1–0 win over Cambridge United.
+On 7 April 2007 he made his return from injury, starting the whole game, in a 1–0 win over Cambridge United.
 At the end of the 2006–07 season, Trotman made twelve appearances and scoring two times for the side.